vcflib/vcflib/doc/vcfevenregions.md

 ```

+options:
+    -f, --fasta-reference REF    FASTA reference file to use to obtain primer sequences.
+    -n, --number-of-regions N    The number of desired regions.
+    -p, --number-of-positions N  The number of positions per region.
+    -o, --offset N               Add an offset to region positioning, to avoid boundary
+                                 related artifacts in downstream processing.
+    -l, --overlap N              The number of sites to overlap between regions.
+Default 0.
+    -s, --separator SEQ          Specify string to use to separate region output.
+Default '-'

 Generates a list of regions, e.g. chr20:10..30 using the variant
 density information provided in the VCF file to ensure that the regions have